eclipse-edc/Samples/transfer/transfer-03-consumer-pull/README.md

 * Perform a file transfer initiated by the consumer
 * The provider will send an EndpointDataReference to the consumer
 * The consumer will call the endpoint and fetch the data

+The Http Proxy functionality is not provided by EDC because out there is plenty of FOSS proxy implementations that can be extended to being able to interact with the EDC, but for example purposes we will implement a really basic Http Proxy that, please note, it's not meant to be used in production.

 ## Prerequisites